 Honeydew is produced on trees, especially coniferous, but also on cotton, lucerne (alfalfa), sunflower.

 Honeydew has different sugar concentration, varying from 5 to 60%, containing mainly sucrose and higher sugars like oligosaccharides and other amounts of amino acids, pproteins, minerals, acids, vitamins.
 In addition, honeydew has cells of algae and fungi.
 The bees collect the droplets, add enzymes from their hypopharengeal glands and carry them with their sacs to the colony.
 There, it follows the same cycle as with nectar.
 Read here How Is Honey Made.

 The honeydew flow also depends on the weather conditions.

 Honeydew honeys are not as sweet as nectar honeys, have a very dark brown color, and rarely crystallizes.
-There are very well known places in the world with a great production of honeydew: Germany’s Black Forest, Tara Mountain in Serbia, Northern California, Greece (famous for its pine honey), Romania, New Zealand (beechwood honey).
+There are very well known places in the world with a great production of honeydew: Germany’s Black Forest, Tara Mountain in Serbia, Northern California, Italy (see Metcalfa honey), Greece (famous for its pine honey), Romania, New Zealand (beechwood honey).

 B) According to the blossom type, there are monofloral honeys and polyfloral honeys.

 Monofloral (aka unifloral) honeys